As an Amazon Associate, I earn from qualifying purchases.

 Pro Tips/Recipe Notes

-• I do not recommend that you adjust the water that is called for in the recipe.
+• I don’t recommend adjusting the water that is called for in the recipe.
 Any less and you risk a “burn notice” with your pressure cooker, especially with the newer/more finicky models.
 If the sauce you use is on the watery-side, you can thicken the dish after it cooks with a bit of tomato paste.

 • Do not defrost frozen ravioli prior to adding it to the Instant Pot.